 - Protein powder - add a scoop of your favorite protein powder when blending the ingredients together for some additional nutrients and to make this recipe more filling.

 - Fridge - store in airtight containers in the fridge for up to 4 days.
 Enjoy cold.

 - Freezer - you can freeze chia pudding if you would like to make a double batch and store it for longer.
 Store in an airtight container in the freezer for up to 1 month.

 - ¼ teaspoon espresso powder optional; note 2

 - 2 tablespoons cocoa powder

-- Portion out into jars and top with fruit of choice.
+- Portion - portion out into jars and top with fruit of choice.
 We love raspberries, but strawberries, blueberries or blackberries would also be delicious.

 © Sweet Peas & Saffron - Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.